Pekka Markkanen

 Pekka Juha Markkanen (born 28 May 1967) is a Finnish former professional basketball player.
 He was named the Finnish Basketball Player of the Year, by Finnish sports journalists, in 1989, 1993, and 1996.

 College career

 Markkanen played college basketball at the University of Kansas, with the Kansas Jayhawks (1989–1990).

 Professional career

 During his pro club career, Markkanen won three Finnish League championships, in 1987, 1997, and 1998.
 He was named the Finnish League's Finnish Player of the Year, in 1989.

 National team career

-Markkanen had 129 caps (games played) with the senior Finnish national basketball team.
+Markkanen had 129 caps (games played) with the senior Finnish national basketball team, in which he scored a total of 1,432 points.

 Personal life

 Markkanen is the father of Utah Jazz basketball player Lauri Markkanen and professional football player Eero Markkanen, formerly on Real Madrid Castilla.
 His third son Miikka, also played basketball, before retiring early due to injuries.
 The boys' mother and Markkanen's ex-wife Riikka (née Ellonen), was also a basketball player.